 This workshop is being organized by [pictured left to right above]: Jessica Vitak, Priya Kumar, Tammy Clegg, and Beth Bonsignore from the University of Maryland; Marshini Chetty from Princeton University; and Pamela Wisniewski from the University of Central Florida.

 The organizers are a diverse group of female academics from three universities who study privacy and security, as well as expertise in PD and co-design with children.
 Several are members of PEARL (the Privacy, Education & Research Lab at UMD).
 Dr. Bonsignore is the current director of Kidsteam, a research group established in 1998 as part of UMD’s Human-Computer Interaction Lab (HCIL) and well-known for its research and design work with kids.
 Drs.
 Chetty, Clegg, and Vitak, along with PhD student Kumar are conducting a Google-funded research project on enhancing privacy and security among younger children and better connecting curriculum, attitudes and behaviors across parents, children, and educators.
 Dr. Wisniewski‘s research focuses on how parents and teens communicate about technology use, and looks to create better solutions to reduce risky behaviors and encourage more productive conversations.

-Note: A detailed schedule of the workshop will be posted in July.
+Note: A detailed schedule of the workshop can be found here.